jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 **Task**: Now that you have created the producer program it is time to run it.

-**Notice**: We recommand to use an interactive container and attach to it using [vscode](../02/exercises.md#attach-visual-studio-code-to-an-interactive-container-in-kubernetes) as we did last time in lecture 2.
+**Notice**: We recommend to use an interactive container and attach to it using [vscode](../02/exercises.md#attach-visual-studio-code-to-an-interactive-container-in-kubernetes) as we did last time in lecture 2.

 **Verification**: To verify that the program is producing messages to the `INGESTION` topic.
 Open Redpanda console [localhost:8080/topics/INGESTION](http://127.0.0.1:8080/topics/INGESTION?p=-1&s=50&o=-1#messages).